 In addition to being mindful of the ways in which various policies may influence the pace of progress toward personalized medicine as they shape health care laws, the members of the caucus partner with the Coalition and its allies to host briefings that educate other lawmakers and their teams about the importance of advancing personalized medicine for the benefit of patients and health systems.

-Co-chaired by Sens.
-Tim Scott (R-SC) and Kyrsten Sinema (D-AZ) and Reps.
-Eric Swalwell (D-CA) and Tom Emmer (R-MN), the caucus continues to grow as policymakers learn more about the significance of new developments in personalized medicine.
+Co-chaired by Kyrsten Sinema (I-AZ) and Tim Scott (R-SC) in the Senate and Eric Swalwell (D-CA) in the House, the caucus continues to grow as policymakers learn more about the significance of new developments in personalized medicine.

 If you are interested in supporting the Coalition's efforts to grow the caucus, please contact Cynthia A. Bens, Senior Vice President, Public Policy, at email@example.com.